 Examples of brute force attacks

-Brute force attacks take place all of the time and there are many high profile examples to speak of.
+Brute force attacks take place all the time and there are many high-profile examples to speak of.
 We likely don’t even know about many bygone and ongoing attacks, but here are a few that have come to light in recent years: